 However, to date, this is confined to the large corporate firms only.
 Need is there to downsize the left style to the smaller firms too.
 One of the top factors that are attached to the type of leave is job security of the employees.
 The assurance that their job is not going to be discontinued for such mere reasons is what a legal declaration can support.

-leave that are allowed to the employees are not often categorized.
+Leave that are allowed to the employees are not often categorized.
 Now, it is becoming urgent to categorize the leave.
 If there is a proper categorization, the HR rules will become more systematic and globally patterned.

 Retention of employees and betterment of the working environment are supported by this rules.
-Making a law enacting bereavement leave can be a big step towards that.
+Making a California law enacting paid bereavement leave can be a big step towards that.
 So, it is better to welcome the new steps.